vasyl1312/first_pet/README.md

 # first_pet `Keps'ko site`

+Link to course-work about the internship: https://drive.google.com/file/d/1dNQmQY97-azema0hALnX--UmrC6OiFNP/view?usp=sharing
-Here: I should type a description of this site and the author and guide of this site ...
+Here: I should type a description of this site and guide of this site ...

 # This is a short description of each commit